This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 If you’re planning on moving this spring or summer, then now is the time to start preparing your home for sale.

 The reason I say that you need to begin getting your home ready to sell now (it’s mid-February) is because there is a long list of items that you need to check off and/or tend to.
+It’s also essential to get the best estate agent that you can as that will bring the best price possible.

 No time to waste.